 Located in the U.S. Virgin Islands, St. Thomas is a popular port of call for cruise passengers.
 Cruise ships dock in Charlotte Amalie, a bustling town filled with duty-free shops and restaurants.
 From there, guests can head out to explore this picturesque tropical island or travel by boat or ferry to nearby St. John.

 Both St. Thomas and St. John are filled with a wide variety of activities, attractions, and dining options.
 There’s something for everyone here.
-The clear turquoise waters surrounding these islands are a water sports lover’s delight.
-Golfers can tee off at the 18-hole championship Mahogany Run course in St. Thomas, while those seeking an adrenaline rush can go for a ride on a 700-HP jet boat or pilot a submersible scooter.
+The clear turquoise waters surrounding these islands are a water sports lover’s delight, while those seeking an adrenaline rush can go for a ride on a 700-HP jet boat or pilot a submersible scooter.
 The beaches on these two islands are some of the world’s best and the sightseeing here is exceptional as well.